Women in the United Arab Emirates: Business

-The UAE ranked first in the Middle East and North Africa (MENA) region in the economic participation of women in the World Bank's 2021 ‘Women, Business and the Law’ report.
+The UAE ranked first in the Middle East and North Africa (MENA) region in the economic participation of women in the World Bank's 2021 'Women, Business and the Law' report.
 The country also announced on March 15, 2021, a list of companies that must have at least one female board member, but by May 2021, only four of the 23 people holding these roles at firms on the UAE's two major stock exchanges were women.
 Fatma Hussain, for example, is the only female on the board of Dubai-based Aramex PJSC.
 But since the decision came to effect in early April, Emaar Properties PJSC, Du, Abu Dhabi National Oil Company for Distribution, and Dana Gas named women to their boards.
+Even with the new rules being made, gender inequality is still a major problem in our lives today.
+Women struggle with wage gaps, getting promotions, and even underrepresentation in positions, which can impact their careers as women in the business industry.

-Businesswomen Councils
+Businesswomen councils

 The UAE established, under the auspices of the Federal Chamber of Commerce, a group of businesswomen's councils to support businesswomen and female entrepreneurs in the country.
 A number of organizations have the stated intent to empower women in business, such as the Abu Dhabi Business Women Council, the Sharjah Business Women Council (SBWC), the Dubai Business Women Council (DBWC), the Ajman Business Women Council (AJBWC), and the Arab Women Leadership Forum.